Aliases for MMP25 Gene

 GeneCards Summary for MMP25 Gene

 MMP25 (Matrix Metallopeptidase 25) is a Protein Coding gene.
-Diseases associated with MMP25 include Teeth Hard Tissue Disease.
-Among its related pathways are Matrix Metalloproteinases and Degradation of the extracellular matrix.
+Among its related pathways are Immune System and Matrix Metalloproteinases.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP17.

 UniProtKB/Swiss-Prot for MMP25 Gene